 Why choose social change leadership at North Central College?

-If you want to make your city, your country or your world a better place through social activism and changing public policy, then this is the minor for you.
+If you want to make your city, your country or your world a better place through social activism and changing public policy, then this minor is for you.
 You’ll learn to advocate effectively for local, national and global communities—and ultimately shape both policy and practice through your own leadership and activism.
-You can gain experience by participating in service trips through the Office of Ministry and Service and by volunteering with the Uncommon Life Movement.
+You can gain experience by participating in service trips through the Office of Ministry and Service and by volunteering with the Uncommon Life Movement and another student clubs.
 This minor is part of North Central’s unique Leadership, Ethics and Values (LEV) program, the only program of its kind in the United States.

 You can also: